-Health and safety training records are held by: Andrea Mathers
+Health and safety training records are held by: Head of School

-Training needs will be identified, arranged and monitored by: John Siddles
+Training needs will be identified, arranged and monitored by: Head of School

-Incident Reporting and Investigation
+Reporting and Investigation

-All accidents and cases of work-related ill health involving employees (or non-employees where the injury is potentially caused by a deficiency in activity, equipment or premises must be recorded and reported to the Trust (see Section 4 and Appendix HS09) Forms should be completed online.
+All accidents, near misses and cases of work-related ill health involving employees (or non-employees where the injury is potentially caused by a deficiency in activity, equipment or premises) must be recorded on IAM Compliant.

-Minor injuries to non-employees (i.e. pupils and visitors) where first aid is given will be reported on the First Aid Record of Treatment form.
-These forms are kept at: Main Front Office
+Minor injuries to non-employees where first aid (only) is given will be reported on the First Aid Record of Treatment form (or equivalent).

-John Siddles will investigate all incidents and act on findings to prevent a recurrence.
+Site Manager will investigate all incidents and act on findings to prevent a recurrence.